Sofitel Darling Harbour Review

 The Sofitel Darling Harbour is Sydney's newest luxury hotel, a striking 35 story glass monolith that majestically overlooks Darling Harbour.
 Recently having spent a week at the hotel here is my take on what it is like to stay at this new Sofitel.

-I will start by sharing two interesting facts about this hotel, firstly, that it is privately owned by part-time Sydney cosmetic surgeon and Australia's largest private hotel owner, Dr Jerry Schwartz (I knew I should have studied medicine).
-Secondly that this is the first new build luxury hotel to grace the Sydney skyline in the last 18 years, information which I gleaned from the restaurant wait staff who were understandably proud of their new creation.
-The hotel while privately owned is managed by Sofitel Hotels & Resorts which is a chain of luxury hotels based in Paris and owned by Accor Hotels.
+I will start by sharing two interesting facts about this hotel, firstly, that it is privately owned by part-time Sydney cosmetic surgeon and Australia's largest private hotel owner, Dr Jerry Schwartz (I should have listened to my mother and become a plastic surgeon).
+And secondly that this is the first new build luxury hotel to grace the Sydney skyline in the last 18 years, information which I gleaned from the restaurant wait staff who were understandably proud of their new creation.
+The hotel while privately owned, is managed by Sofitel Hotels & Resorts, which is a chain of luxury hotels based in Paris and owned by Accor Hotels.
 This French connection is a noticeable undercurrent throughout your visit from the friendly "bonjour" greeting when you interact with any of the charming staff to the Hermès toiletries in the bathrooms.

 The reason I specifically chose to stay at this new Sofitel was that my wife and I were looking for a hotel that was close to the International Convention Centre Sydney in Darling Harbour and the Sofitel was perfect; the conference centre is literally on the doorstep to the hotel.
 And as to our room choice, we opted for one of their Junior Suites as we liked the idea of having more room to spread out in as well as the fact that it gave us access to their Club Millésime, more on that later.